cloudandbigdatalab/OpenStack-Doc/nova/Introduction.md

 		- 6.2.2) nova dashboard displays wrong quotas
 		- 6.2.3) Language enhancements in the description of [oslo_messaging_rabbit]
 		- 6.2.4) no warning message for empty username with inline user edit
+		- 6.2.5) Removed "Disable user" from dropdown menu for self (Horizon)
 - 7) Code Contribution
 - 8) References